skorobogatydmitry/shadowdark-mkchar/README.md

 Is inspired by https://github.com/cjstoddard/Shadowdark.py.

 Features:
-- randomly generate level 1 or level 0 character for Shadowdark.
+- randomly generate level 1 or level 0 character for Shadowdark
-- support translations (only russian for now)
+- support [translations](#translations) (only russian for now)
+- prints character to console and makes a PDF file

 # Run

 - you need to download and unpack one of the release archives from github
-- then, open terminal window
+- then open terminal window
-- and run something like `./Downloads/shadowdark-mkchar-*/shadowdark-mkchar`
+- then run something like `./Downloads/shadowdark-mkchar-*/shadowdark-mkchar`

 ## Translations

 The tool supports language packs.
-`lang/ru.json` is the default translation supplied with the tool.
+Run the tool with `--help` to see what's the default translation supplied with the tool.
-The tool searches for it near itself and in working directory.
+The tool searches for the file in its directory and in the working directory.
-`SHADOWDARK_MKCHAR_LANG_PACK_FILE` environment variable could be used to overwrite it like this: `SHADOWDARK_MKCHAR_LANG_PACK_FILE=./lang/alt.json ./shadowdark-mkchar`
+`--translation` argument could be used to overwrite the file like this: `./shadowdark-mkchar --translation lang/alt.json`

+# PDF

+The tool uses a [typst](https://github.com/typst/typst) template to generate PDF.
+`cargo install --locked typst-cli` is required to compile template manually.
+Then you need to uncomment `// #import "inputs-sample.typ": inputs` in the [res/template.typ](res/template.typ) and comment the import below.
+PDF compilation command: `typst compile ./res/template.typ sample.pdf --font-path ./res/`.

 # Build

+## Makefile / automated

+There's a makefile to make release archives.
+It only works on Linux for now.

 ## Manual